MadsSRasmussen/blog/web-components/using-web-components.md

     // ...

     /**
-     * Loads template.html and styles.css relative to baseUrl and attatches these to the component
+     * Loads template.html and styles.css relative to baseUrl and attaches these to the component
      * @param {URL | string} baseUrl
      */
     async attach(baseUrl) {